durul/wwdc2018/README.md

-Here's my complete list of features and updates I could find iOS, tvOS, watchOS, MacOS, SDKs and developer tools that were announced at this year's WWDC.
-This year WWDC 2018 Focus is on performance improvements and deepening exisiting functionality.
+Here's my complete list of features and updates I could learn, listen and find about iOS, tvOS, watchOS, MacOS, SDKs and developer tools that were announced at WWDC 2018.
+This year WWDC 2018 Focus is on performance improvements and deepening existing functionality.

 The [unofficial WWDC Mac app](https://github.com/insidegui/WWDC) is good way to download the videos and keep track of what you've already watched.